5000, Clinical Guidelines

 • Appropriate referral for more services as needed

-A specific contraceptive method that requires more clinical expertise outside the training of the PHC contracted clinicians (e.g., sterilization) may be provided by referral.
+A specific contraceptive method that requires more clinical expertise outside the training of the PHC contracted clinicians such as sterilization may be provided by referral.

 If a provider offers a method or service by referral, the method or service must be provided to clients at the referral site at no fee or at the same discounted client fee that would be charged if the method or service were provided on-site.
 The referring site must have a written agreement with the referral site to provide the method or service to clients under this condition.

-Sterilization procedures, when performed or arranged for by the provider, must comply with consent requirements for sterilization of persons in federally assisted family planning projects.
-The federally mandated consent form is necessary for both abdominal and trans-cervical sterilization procedures in women and vasectomy in men (see section on consent).
+Sterilization procedures, when performed or arranged for by the provider, must comply with consent requirements for sterilization of people in federally assisted family planning projects.
+The federally mandated consent form is necessary for both abdominal and trans-cervical sterilization procedures in women and vasectomy in men.
+Review section on consent.

-Note: Primary Health Care Program contractors must follow current state and federal laws as they pertain to abortion services.
+Note: Primary Health Care Program grantees must follow current state and federal laws as they pertain to abortion services.

 Counseling Adolescents

 Provide adolescents 17 and younger individualized family planning counseling and medical services that meet their specific needs.
 Appointments should be available to them for counseling and medical services as soon as possible.
-Contractors must address these issues in counseling adolescents:
+Based on the needs of each client, grantees should address:

 • All methods of contraception, including abstinence